shauntmcgovern/OpenSourceValidRadarInfraredVideoGameSonarLaserResearcherPrecursor2-1--2--2-2--1--22F-GT/README.md

-a.s.a.p., in anyway shape and form+'{+}+[][]☐'x/vs't☐:'{+}'[]+=:;?':' to lead this computer science and complete these various sides v. to the ☐[t']'project and then this technology system as a whole, which is and'are currently being lead by myself[], Shaun McGovern(tortured), inc_.>jv; [].vo:'OPEN SOURCE':; This is an approved and working system I have designed and is currently understood by the science community as a whole☐{+}vocs:;"{p}+ it removes and will remove all and any forms of violence from the entire global human population and I have wrote a dissertation of all the Law Enforcement'--Law Enforcement"(0:;);[0:;/'] Branches, as well which is now in a Ro☐☐ug(h)☐Dra☐/f'tt(9*)00--00.'{+}?'.'[]Icallit[]☐::;'?:;v x'Rich::;"{+'}?/'t||🎖️🎖️Icallit[]☐::;'?:;v x'Rich::;"{+'}?/'t🎖️🎖️xxx'P*/h[]:🎖️
+a.s.a.p., in anyway shape and form+'{+}+[][]☐'x/vs't☐:'{+}'[]+=:;?':' to lead this computer science and complete these various sides v. to the ☐[t']'project and then this technology system as a whole, which is and'are currently being lead by myself[], Shaun McGovern(tortured), inc_.>jv; [].vo:'OPEN SOURCE':; This is an approved and working system I have designed and is currently understood by the science community as a whole☐{+}vocs:;"{p}+ it removes and will remove all and any forms of violence from the entire global human population and I have wrote a dissertation'dissertation of all the Law Enforcement'--Law Enforcement"(0:;);[0:;/'] Branches, as well which is now in a Ro☐☐ug(h)☐Dra☐/f'tt(9*)00--00.'{+}?'.'[]Icallit[]☐::;'?:;v x'Rich::;"{+'}?/'t||🎖️🎖️Icallit[]☐::;'?:;v x'Rich::;"{+'}?/'t🎖️🎖️xxx'P*/h[]:🎖️
 🎖️"'h2:;"'h2htvhy<M>.:;"'?/:;<,.MCVW:;L>.?/*|'*"'?/🎖️🎖️**